-- o hazing, which includes any intentional or reckless act directed against another for the purpose of initiation into, affiliating with or maintaining membership in any school sponsored activity, organization, club or team selling, using or possessing lewd and/or vulgar and/or obscene material - o using vulgar or obscene language, cursing or swearing - o smoking a cigarette, cigar, pipe or using chewing or smokeless tobacco or electronic cigarette - o possessing, consuming, selling, distributing or exchanging alcoholic beverages or illegal substances, or being under the influence of either "Illegal substances", which include, but are not limited to, inhalants, marijuana, synthetic marijuana, cbd products, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs." - o using devices such as hoverboards5, skate boards, scooters of any type, radios, boom boxes, headsets, beepers, electronic games are disruptions to the learning process and these items are prohibited in school.
+- o hazing, which includes any intentional or reckless act directed against another for the purpose of initiation into, affiliating with or maintaining membership in any school sponsored activity, organization, club or team selling, using or possessing lewd and/or vulgar and/or obscene material - o using vulgar or obscene language, cursing or swearing - Smoking or Vaping shall not be permitted and no person shall use Tobacco products, herbal cigarettes, shisha (Tobacco), smoking paraphernalia or vapor products on School Grounds at any time, whether school is in session or during non-school hours.
+No one under 21 years of age shall be permitted to possess tobacco products, herbal cigarettes, electronic cigarettes, Shisha tobacco, smoking paraphernalia, or vapor products on school grounds. - o possessing, consuming, selling, distributing or exchanging alcoholic beverages or illegal substances, or being under the influence of either "Illegal substances", which include, but are not limited to, inhalants, marijuana, synthetic marijuana, cbd products, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs." - o using devices such as hoverboards5, skate boards, scooters of any type, radios, boom boxes, headsets, beepers, electronic games are disruptions to the learning process and these items are prohibited in school.
 All such equipment will be confiscated and held until a parent comes in to pick it up, or until the end of the school year. - o the use of (except in the case of an emergency) cell phones, cam- phones and any other electronic communications device.
-Such devices must be kept out of sight and turned off by students during the day, except when used with the teacher's prior permission. - o inappropriately using or sharing prescription and over-the- counter drugs in violation of the District's policy on the administration of medication or medications - o gambling - o indecent exposure or threatening indecent exposure, that is, exposure to sight of the private parts of the body in a lewd or indecent manner inappropriate public displays of affection beyond hand holding (kissing and groping, for example) - o initiating a report warning of fire, bomb threat or other catastrophe without valid cause, misuse of 911, pulling a fire alarm or discharging a fire extinguisher - Engage in misconduct while on a school bus.
+Such devices must be kept out of sight and turned off by students during the day, except when used with the teacher's prior permission. - o inappropriately using or sharing prescription and over-the-counter drugs in violation of the District's policy on the administration of medication or medications - o gambling - o indecent exposure or threatening indecent exposure, that is, exposure to sight of the private parts of the body in a lewd or indecent manner inappropriate public displays of affection beyond hand holding (kissing and groping, for example) - o initiating a report warning of fire, bomb threat or other catastrophe without valid cause, misuse of 911, pulling a fire alarm or discharging a fire extinguisher - Engage in misconduct while on a school bus.
 It is crucial for students to behave appropriately while riding on district owned or district contracted buses to ensure their safety and that of other passengers and to avoid distracting the bus driver.
 Students are required to conduct themselves on the bus in a manner consistent with established standards as set out in the Code of Conduct. - Planning and/or promoting disruption of the academic environment - Engage in any form of academic misconduct.
 Examples of academic misconduct include: - o Plagiarism, the practice of taking someone else's work or ideas and passing them off as one's own. - o Cheating, act dishonestly or unfairly in order to gain an advantage, especially in a game or examination. - o Copying, to make a similar or identical version of. - o Altering records, change or cause to change without valid permission - Assisting another student in any of the above actions